albert0balsalm/spopro/README.md

 This Python script analyzes your Spotify listening history and creates visualizations based on your top tracks.
 Additionally, it generates seasonal playlists for your favorite genres.

+## Project Structure

+When you download this project, ensure that the JSON files and the Python script (`spotify_analyzer.py`) are in the same directory.
+The script automatically scans for JSON files and processes them without requiring explicit file path specifications.

+If you encounter any issues with file access or data loading, please ensure that the JSON files are present in the same directory as the Python script.

 ## Prerequisites

 - Python 3.x